Natixis Advisors L.P. Raises Stock Position in Toyota Motor Co. (NYSE:TM)

-Natixis Advisors L.P. grew its holdings in Toyota Motor Co.
-(NYSE:TM – Get Rating) by 7.7% in the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 150,766 shares of the company’s stock after buying an additional 10,783 shares during the period.
-Natixis Advisors L.P.’s holdings in Toyota Motor were worth $27,937,000 as of its most recent filing with the Securities & Exchange Commission.
+Natixis Advisors L.P. increased its position in shares of Toyota Motor Co.
+(NYSE:TM – Get Rating) by 7.7% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 150,766 shares of the company’s stock after purchasing an additional 10,783 shares during the period.
+Natixis Advisors L.P.’s holdings in Toyota Motor were worth $27,937,000 at the end of the most recent quarter.

-Several other large investors have also modified their holdings of the business.
-Fisher Asset Management LLC grew its stake in shares of Toyota Motor by 3.4% in the 4th quarter.
-Fisher Asset Management LLC now owns 4,962,120 shares of the company’s stock worth $919,481,000 after buying an additional 162,702 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its stake in shares of Toyota Motor by 2.7% during the 3rd quarter.
-Goldman Sachs Group Inc. now owns 740,382 shares of the company’s stock worth $131,603,000 after purchasing an additional 19,659 shares during the period.
-Cullen Capital Management LLC boosted its stake in shares of Toyota Motor by 11.5% during the 3rd quarter.
-Cullen Capital Management LLC now owns 503,197 shares of the company’s stock worth $89,443,000 after purchasing an additional 51,700 shares during the period.
-SRB Corp purchased a new position in shares of Toyota Motor during the 3rd quarter worth about $88,813,000.
-Finally, Envestnet Asset Management Inc. boosted its stake in shares of Toyota Motor by 26.8% during the 4th quarter.
-Envestnet Asset Management Inc. now owns 282,041 shares of the company’s stock worth $52,262,000 after purchasing an additional 59,563 shares during the period.
-1.20% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds have also recently added to or reduced their stakes in TM.
+SouthState Corp purchased a new position in shares of Toyota Motor during the 3rd quarter worth about $29,000.
+Retirement Planning Co of New England Inc. purchased a new position in shares of Toyota Motor during the 4th quarter worth about $46,000.
+Andrew Hill Investment Advisors Inc. purchased a new position in shares of Toyota Motor during the 4th quarter worth about $48,000.
+Arlington Partners LLC purchased a new stake in Toyota Motor in the 4th quarter valued at about $50,000.
+Finally, Dixon Hughes Goodman Wealth Advisors LLC purchased a new stake in Toyota Motor in the 4th quarter valued at about $54,000.
+1.20% of the stock is owned by hedge funds and other institutional investors.

-A number of equities analysts recently commented on TM shares.
-StockNews.com started coverage on shares of Toyota Motor in a research note on Thursday, March 31st.
-They set a “hold” rating for the company.
+Several equities research analysts have issued reports on TM shares.
+StockNews.com started coverage on shares of Toyota Motor in a research report on Thursday, March 31st.
+They issued a “hold” rating for the company.
 Jefferies Financial Group cut shares of Toyota Motor from a “buy” rating to a “hold” rating in a research report on Thursday, April 7th.
 Three analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
 According to data from MarketBeat, Toyota Motor has a consensus rating of “Hold” and a consensus price target of $182.50.

 About Toyota Motor (Get Rating)